-- Fortification of Calcutta by British without Nawab’s permission
+- Fortification of Calcutta by the British without the Nawab’s permission

 - Misleading Nawab on various fronts by British

-- An asylum was provided to Nawab’s fugitive Krishna Das
+- An asylum was provided to Nawab’s enemy Krishna Das

 The British resorted to having an alliance with the Nawabs and princes in exchange for security against any form of external and internal attack and were promised concessions in return for their safety and protection.